m-long/bernard-devise/README.md

 ### Code Cleanliness
 - RuboCop
--- mry (for updating RuboCop)
+  - mry (for updating RuboCop)
 - Brakeman

 ## ToDo
-- Modify view scaffolds for updated model attributes in migrations
 - Add in complete Remote attributes validations in db and model
 - Finish custom templates for generators
 - Finish custom templates for scaffolds
 - Configure gems:
--- devise (in progress, need to define user model more thoroughly to finish) -- cancancan (also needs user and other models well defined) -- rubocop
+  - cancancan
+  - rubocop
---- populate .rubocop.yml in root directory with additional preferences -- brakeman
+    - populate .rubocop.yml in root directory with additional preferences
+  - brakeman
 - Figure out rest of todo's and update this